A Sustainable Viticulture

 • Organic growing with trichogramma flies to fight against vineyard parasites (butterflies, vine berry moth).

-• Natural grassing between the vineyard rows (organic matter + water regulation: absorbs excess water or on the contrary protects against drought)
+• Natural grassing between the vineyard rows (organic matter + water regulation: absorbs excess water or on the contrary protects against drought).

 Assisting patners growers